Disabled travel writer Emily Rose Yates, who is a wheelchair user, tells us how AccessAble is a game changer when searching for accessible hotels.

-Regardless of where you choose to travel to this summer, somewhere to rest your head for the night (or a room to play board games in on a rainy day) is going to be important!
+Regardless of where you choose to travel to, somewhere to rest your head for the night (or a room to play board games in on a rainy day) is going to be important!
 If you are a disabled traveller planning to have a staycation in the UK and enjoy all the history, culture, scenery and sights we have to offer here, then you’re in luck!

 AccessAble, the online Accessibility Guide for all who have access requirements and might need to put that little extra bit of planning time into their travels, is home to over 800 inclusive hotel Detailed Access Guides.
 So, whether you’re journeying to Blackpool or Birmingham, Glasgow or Greenwich, Suffolk or South London, there’s bound to be a venue within our directory that will suit your needs and make your trip that bit easier and more enjoyable.
 For some summer holiday hotel inspiration, do read on!